 With the relocation of Interstate 85 around south and east Greensboro in 2004, Business Loop I-85 from High Point and Jamestown was extended northeast over the old route of I-85.
 This included a shared alignment with Interstate 40 from south of Downtown Greensboro back to I-85 in east Greensboro.
-Future resigning in Greensboro will drop the business route designation, as it runs concurrent with U.S. 29/70 and I-40.

-|Holden Road northbound at the folded diamond interchange with Business Loop I-85 & U.S. 29-70.
-Approaching the southbound on-ramp, Holden Road crosses over the freeway ahead of this shield assembly.
-Photo taken 06/22/05.|
+|Holden Road northbound at the folded diamond interchange with Business Loop I-85/U.S. 29-70.
+06/22/05|

-|The southbound on-ramp to Business Loop I-85 & U.S. 29 south and U.S. 70 west departs Holden Road north.
-Business Loop I-85 & U.S. 29-70 split with I-85 in 2.75 miles at High Point.
-Holden Road continues northward to Vandalia Road and the Pinecroft neighborhood of Greensboro.
-Photo taken 06/22/05.|
+|The entrance ramp for Business Loop I-85/U.S. 29-70 spith departs Holden Road north.
+Business Loop I-85/U.S. 29-70 split with I-85 in 2.75 miles at High Point.
+Holden Road continues northward to Vandalia Road and the Pinecroft neighborhood in Greensboro.
+06/22/05|

-|Vickory Chapel Road south at the diamond interchange at Business Loop I-85 & U.S. 29-70.
-The northbound on-ramp provides access to I-73 and I-85 to the city of Greensboro.
-Vickory Chapel Road continues southward to Kivett Drive west of Kirkman Crossroad.
-Photo taken 07/24/04.|
+|Vickory Chapel Road south at the diamond interchange with Business Loop I-85/U.S. 29-70.
+U.S. 29 north links with I-73 and I-85 to the city of Greensboro.
+Vickory Chapel Road continues to Kivett Drive west of Kirkman Crossroad.
+07/24/04|

 07/24/04, 06/22/05 by AARoads

-Page Updated 03-02-2008.
+Page Updated 07-30-2020.